standardebooks/tools/README.md

 Find unused local.css CSS selectors in Standard Ebook source directories.

-##generate-opds

-Generate the "All Standard Ebooks" OPDS feed and send to standard output.

 ##generate-words

 Generate the `words` file used by the `modernize-hyphenation` script and print to standard output.